Community Partner Program

 Ready to bring the Community Partner Program to your community?
 Follow these steps.

-• Finalize the Community Partner agreement, including buyer and property eligibility overlays and administrative coordination.
+• Finalize the Community Partner agreement, including buyer and property overlays and administrative coordination.

-• Identify prospective buyers (if applicable) and coordinate with The Valley Home Store on outreach, screening, and timing.
+• Identify prospective buyers and properties (if applicable) and coordinate with ECHDA on outreach, application intake, screening, and timing.

-• The Eagle County Housing and Development Authority and the Community Partner wire funds to title per closing instructions.
+• ECHDA and the Community Partner wire funds to the title company per closing instructions.

-The Eagle County Housing and Development Authority administers the deed restriction, compliance, and notifies the partner on resale.
+• ECHDA administers the deed restriction and compliance, and notifies the Community Partner on resale.

 Get Started as a Buyer

-Use the program through the Community Partner that fits your situation.
-Each partner page explains eligibility, property qualifications, and the steps to access a buy-down of up to thirty percent in that community.
+Use the Community Partner Program through the partner that applies to your situation.
+Each partner page explains eligibility, property boundaries, and the exact steps to use the buy-down in that community.

 Program Manager

-To learn more about becoming a Community Partner, contact Jesus Camunez at The Valley Home Store.
+To learn more about the Community Partner Program and becoming a partner, contact Jesus Camunez at The Valley Home Store.

 jesus.camunez@eaglecounty.us